lindavr/Docs/readme.md

 #### Main articles directory

 The main articles directory is found directly off the root of the repository, and contains a set of subdirectories with articles formatted as Markdown files which use an *.md* extension.
-For example, the main articles directory for the [https://github.com/microsoft/IntuneDocs](https://github.com/microsoft/IntuneDocs) repository is the `\InTuneDocs` subdirectory.
+For example, the main articles directory for the [https://github.com/microsoft/IntuneDocs](https://github.com/microsoft/IntuneDocs) repository is the `/InTuneDocs` subdirectory.

 Within the root of this directory are general articles that relate to the overall service, along with another series of subdirectories, which match the common scenarios as outlined on the main landing page for the service.
-For instance, the Intune "Understand & Explore" articles are in the `Understand` subdirectory, "Deploy & Use" articles are found in the `DeployUse` subdirectory, etc.
+For instance, the Intune "Understand & Explore" articles are in the `/Understand` subdirectory, "Deploy & Use" articles are found in the `/DeployUse` subdirectory, etc.

 * **Article file names:** Note that file names use the following rules:
     * Contain only lowercase letters, numbers, and hyphens.
 Windows operating systems are case insensitive, so if you need to rename a file's casing from upper/mixed to lower, you can use the following Git command (use the proper casing as well for both file names) :